opea-project/GenAIExamples/CodeGen/docker-composer/xeon/README.md

 #### Code Suggestion

-To trigger inline completion, you'll need to type # {your keyword} (start with your programming language's comment keyword, like // in C++ and # in python).
-Make sure Inline Suggest is enabled from the VS Code Settings.
+To trigger inline completion, you'll need to type `# {your keyword} (start with your programming language's comment keyword, like // in C++ and # in python)`.
+Make sure the `Inline Suggest` is enabled from the VS Code Settings.
 For example:

 ![code suggestion](https://i.imgur.com/sH5UoTO.png)